edgelesssys/docs.edgeless.systems/ego/workflows/build.md

 ## `ego-go` replaces `go`

-EGo provides a simple way to build your Go project: `ego-go`, an adapted Go compiler that builds enclave-compatible executables from a given Go project—while providing the same CLI as the original Go compiler.
+EGo provides a simple way to build your Go project: `ego-go`, an adapted Go compiler.
+It builds enclave-compatible executables from a given Go project—while providing the same CLI as the original Go compiler.
 You can build your app with

 ```bash
 ego-go build